Is there a minimum or maximum number of people for the tours?

 What if I am not a strong swimmer?

-Strong swimming skills are not essential on guided tours.
+Strong swimming skills are not essential on guided tours, though some comfort in the water is required.
 You will need to have a sense of adventure and enjoy spending time outdoors and on the water.

 How fit do I have to be?